kwamentw/Escrow-Service/README.md

     🕵️ Transparency and Decentralization: All 📊 transactions are recorded on the 🔐 blockchain, ensuring a 🔓 transparent and tamper-proof system.

-    🔧 Blacklists: Users that do not conform to platform rules can be blacklisted, and as a result they will not be able to create escrows.
+    🔧 Blacklists: Users that do not conform to platform rules can be blacklisted by owner, and as a result they will not be able to create escrows.

     🔒 Pausability: Protocol can be paused by owners for obvious reasons, this will make users not be able to access the system.